 Computed tomography (CT) is a noninvasive medical test that helps physicians diagnose and treat medical conditions using cross-sectional images.

-CT imaging combines special x-ray equipment with computers to produce multiple images of the inside of the body.
+CT scans use x-rays generated from a source that is rotated around the body to create 3-dimensional pictures of the body.
 CT scans of internal organs, bones, soft tissue and blood vessels provide greater clarity and show more details than routine x-ray exams.

-Physicians often use a CT imaging examination to:
+Physicians often use CT imaging to assess for:

-- Quickly identify injuries to the lungs, heart and vessels, liver, spleen, kidneys, bowel, or other internal organs in cases of trauma.
+- Injuries to the liver, spleen, kidneys, bowel or other internal organs in cases of trauma.

 PCMH Radiology Department